This delicious and healthy Lentil Loaf is perfect for the holidays. It's hearty, oil-free, nut-free, gluten-free, and vegan.

 2: Then group the chopped onion, garlic, jalapeno, celery, and carrot with the thyme and oregano.

-Then follow these preparation instructions below to whip up a delicious and nutritious vegan lentil quinoa loaf.
+Then, follow the preparation instructions below to whip up a delicious and nutritious vegan lentil quinoa loaf.

 How to Prepare

-Combine lentils, bay leaf and water in a pan over medium heat and cook for 20 minutes.
-Add uncooked quinoa to the pan, cover and cook until both are tender, about 10 to 15 minutes.
-Remove bay leaf and transfer to a large mixing bowl.
-Set aside.
+Combine lentils, bay leaf, and water in a medium pot with a lid over medium heat and cook partially covered for 15 minutes.
+Remove the lid, add uncooked quinoa to the pot, and cook uncovered until both are tender, about 10 to 15 minutes.
+Remove the bay leaf and set aside.

 Heat a large sauté pan over medium heat.
-Add onions, garlic, and jalapeno and dry sauté for 4 to 5 minutes.
-If veggies start to stick, add a splash of water to release.
+Add onions and dry sauté for 4 to 5 minutes.
+Add celery, carrots, garlic, jalapeno and continue cooking for another 4 to 5 minutes.
+If veggies start to stick, add a tablespoon of water to release.
+Add the dried thyme and oregano and give it a good stir.
+Turn off the heat.

 Preheat oven to 375°F (190°C).

-Stir in raisins, ground flaxseeds, Dijon mustard, tomato paste, coconut aminos, reduced sodium soy sauce, tahini, nutritional yeast, fennel seeds, and coarsely ground gluten free rolled oats.
-Make sure it's well combined with the lentils, quinoa and veggie mixture.
+Add cooked lentils, quinoa, and veggie mixture to a large mixing bowl.
+Add the remaining ingredients of raisins, ground flaxseeds, Dijon mustard, tomato paste, coconut aminos, reduced-sodium soy sauce (tamari), tahini, nutritional yeast, fennel seeds, and coarsely ground gluten-free rolled oats.
+Stir well to combine.

 Prepare a medium loaf pan or casserole dish with parchment paper over the edges.
-Press the mixture into the pan, and pack well to even it out.
+Press the mixture into the pan and pack well to even it out.
 Cover with foil and bake for 20 minutes at 375°F (190°C).
-For the last 5 minutes, remove foil and continue baking uncovered until the time is up.
-Let it rest for a few minutes before slicing.
+Remove the foil for the last 5 to 7 minutes and continue baking uncovered until the time is up.
+Let it rest for at least 10 minutes before slicing.

-Paired with garlic mashed potatoes, fast and easy caramelized onion mushroom gravy, and steamed broccoli, this meal is perfect for the holidays or anytime you want a delicious, satisfying, comforting meal that won't rob you of your health.
+Enjoy this healthy lentil loaf with garlic mashed potatoes, mushroom gravy, and steamed broccoli or vegan collard greens.
+This meal is perfect for the holidays or any time you want a delicious, satisfying, comforting meal that won't rob you of your health.

 Frequently Asked Questions

-We hope you love this whole plant food vegan meat loaf recipe as much as we do.
+We hope you love this lentil loaf recipe as much as we do.
 Please rate and leave a comment below.
 Be sure to share a picture on Instagram and tag us @danielsplaterecipes so we can see your creation!

 Ingredients